Introduction to GDB

 popd

-See gdb/testsuite/README and TestingGDB.
-There are many additional problems with the test suite:
+are many additional problems with the test suite:

-• Clean directories are needed if re-running the tests.
-For that reason, make a copy of the compiled source code directory before the tests in case you need to run the tests again.
+directory before the tests in case you need to run the tests

-• Results depend on installed compilers.
+Results can also depend on installed compilers.

-• On some AMD-based systems, over 200 additional tests may fail due to a difference in the threading implementation on those CPUs.
+On some AMD-based systems, over 200 additional tests may fail

 Now, as the root user: